 Another chemical theory is that crying helps to release endorphins into the bloodstream.
 Endorphins are chemicals that act as mood-elevators and pain relievers.
 Both this and the above theory give chemical credence to the assertion that most people feel physically better after having a good sob.

-Some researchers argue that crying is a form of emotional communication — it shows that our emotions are honest.
+Some researchers argue that crying is a form of emotional communication — it shows that your emotions are honest.
 It's notoriously difficult to fake sobbing, as many actors can tell you.
-Tears also help to convey emotions that we may find difficult to verbalize.
+Tears also help to convey emotions that you may find difficult to verbalize.
 In addition, tears emphasize that our facial expressions are trying to convey sadness or grief.
 In one study, researchers showed participants photographs of people weeping, some with the tears removed by a computer.
 Participants had difficulty identifying the emotion being expressed by faces that had been re-touched to remove the tears.

 While not everyone agrees on the biological, chemical, social, or psychological factors that make people cry, most agree that crying is healthy for you and your sympathetic nervous system.

 Crying seems to be uniquely human.
 No other animal expresses its emotions by releasing tears, not even our closest relatives (Darwin again!), the apes.
 They cry vocally, much like screaming newborns, but they remain dry-eyed.
 Their tear ducts only kick into action when they've been physically injured.
 So, while you may never get the definitive answer on why you cry, you can still enjoy this uniquely human and overall emotionally healthy and cathartic experience.Alice!